Why Reactivity is Often a Warning Sign for Aggressive Behavior in Dogs

 Illness and pain can also contribute to a dog’s reactivity.
 A dog that is in pain or discomfort may be more irritable and reactive to stimuli.
 Similarly, certain medical conditions such as thyroid imbalances or neurological disorders can cause changes in behavior that can contribute to reactivity.

-Overall, it is essential to consider all possible factors that could contribute to a dog’s reactivity when developing a behavior modification plan.
-Addressing any underlying health issues, managing stress, and ensuring that the dog’s diet and overall well-being are optimized can all help to reduce a dog’s reactivity and improve their behavior.
+Overall, in a dog predisposed to reactivity more than other dogs, it is essential to consider all possible factors that could contribute to a dog’s reactivity when developing a behavior modification plan.
+Addressing any underlying health issues, managing stress, environmental issues and ensuring that the dog’s diet and overall well-being are optimized can all help to reduce a dog’s reactivity and improve their behavior.

 References